MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 If your flow was created prior to June 2020, you won't be able to use the migration tool.
 To check this, you can confirm whether the Microsoft Dataverse connector is searchable when editing the flow.
 If this is the case, or if the migration fails, you'll need to manually recreate your flow using the Microsoft Dataverse connector.

-## CDS 2.0 connector for Azure Logic Apps will be deprecated and replaced with another connector
+## Microsoft Dataverse (legacy) connector (CDS 2.0 connector for Azure Logic Apps) will be deprecated and replaced with another connector

-Effective October 31, 2022, the CDS 2.0 connector, also referred to as the Microsoft Dataverse (legacy) connector, will be deprecated.
+Effective October 31, 2022, the Microsoft Dataverse (legacy) connector, also referred to as the CDS 2.0 connector, will be deprecated.
 This connector currently can be used to connect to Dataverse for use in multiple clients and components.
 The Microsoft Dataverse connector will be available for use in Azure Logic Apps in Aug 2022.
 Users will need to modify their existing logic apps or create new logic apps using the Microsoft Dataverse connector before October 2023.

 There will be a phased-in approach before deprecation takes place.
 Here's the timeline: